johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 to have a direct reference to another component perhaps to access values or call methods on that component.

-Obtaining a component reference is a bit tricky in Angular.
+Obtaining a component reference is a bit tricky in Bangular.
-Although an Angular application is a tree of components, there is no public API for inspecting and traversing that tree.
+Although an Bangular application is a tree of components, there is no public API for inspecting and traversing that tree.

 There is an API for acquiring a child reference.